 - That muscles work well with music is illustrated in rhythm.
 Whether toe-tapping, head bobbing, or dancing, music makes the brain move the body.
 Some people, however, have a cerebellum impairment, where rhythm originates, rendering them less able to keep a beat.
 Retraining the brain can be accomplished by marching to the beat of a metronome, which makes an audible beat set to a certain tempo.
 Marching to a beat seems easy enough, but those with this type of brain dysfunction can’t do it easily, or not at all.
 A free phone app, or a small hand-held metronome, is all you need.
 Set the tempo to a comfortable beat, such as 80 or more beats per minute, and start marching—or walking or running—in step to the beats.
 Try it at home first, then incorporate it in your workout for added benefit [LINK].
 As you warm up and move faster, increase the tempo, maybe to 100 or more.
 If it seems difficult at first, it could quickly get easier.
 After a few sessions, it should be much easier.
 If it’s not, start with slower walking with less beats per minute.
 Some people only need a week or two, others more, before the full workout, from slow beats to fast then slow again, is automatic.
 Maintaining the rhythmic ability is easy if you listen to music regularly.

 - Some people not able to hear all, or any, words sung in songs.
 Most music is produced so the lyrics are easily understood, and most people can.
 This problem may not seem significant, but it may indicate other brain areas are not as functional.
 The remedy may be relatively simple.
-Find the lyrics of a song (easy to do online), and read them to yourself—reading along while listening to the song.
+Find the lyrics of a song (you can turn on the lyrics on the videos on my YouTube Channel), and read them to yourself—reading along while listening to the song.
 Do this two or three times, then use other songs, and over a period of a few days.
 After a week or so, test yourself by listening to a song without the lyrics.
 Usually, it’s possible to begin hearing lyrics more clearly, and if it’s not working yet continue the treatment.
 (This can help other areas of the brain work better too, as the therapy brings more blood, with oxygen and other nutrients, into the brain.)